shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 ![Flow Builder trigger](../../../../../.gitbook/assets/flow-builder-action-available-all-events.png)

-- The action name is empty because we not yet define the action name snippet, we'll define in next progress.
+- The action name is empty as the action name snippet is not yet defined.

 #### The `CreateTagAction` available for only one or multiple already Events